 See also average thrust.

-2. (AERODYNAMICS).
-Thrust is also one of the four forces of flight acting on an aircraft, the others being weight, drag, and lift.
+In aerodynamics, thrust is one of the four forces of flight acting on an aircraft, the others being weight, drag, and lift.
 Thrust must be greater than drag to achieve the forward acceleration needed for takeoff and to increase an aircraft's speed in level flight.
 An aircraft flying at a constant speed will have thrust equal to drag.

 Two of Isaac Newton's laws of motion relate to force, and thus to thrust.
 His second law defines force as the product of mass and acceleration of the mass (F = mass &215; acceleration).
 The more force exerted on an object of a given mass, the greater its acceleration.
 Newton's third law states that every action has an equal and opposite reaction.